syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/ColumnDragAndDrop.md

 ## Cancel dropping of a particular column in a position

-Dropping of a particular column in a position can be canceled using the `QueryRowDraggingReason` and `Position` arguments in the `QueryRowDragging` event handler.
+Dropping of a particular column in a position can be canceled using the `QueryColumnDraggingReason` and `Position` arguments in the `QueryColumnDragging` event handler.
 Refer the following code sample to cancel dropping of a particular column in a position:

 {% tabs %}
 {% highlight c# %}